Rhyd-Lewis/GCol/docs/demo/Demo.rst

 puzzles <https://en.wikipedia.org/wiki/Sudoku>`__.
-The objective in sudoku is to fill a :math:`d^2 \times d^2` grid with digits so that each column, each row, and each of the :math:`d \times d` boxes contain all of the digits from :math:`0` to :math:`d^2-1`.
+The objective in sudoku is to fill a :math:`d^2 \times d^2` grid with digits so that each column, each row, and each of the :math:`d \times d` boxes contain all digits from :math:`0` to :math:`d^2-1`.
 The puzzle comes with some of the cells filled.
 The player then needs to fill the remaining cells while satisfying the above constraints.
 Here is an example puzzle using :math:`d=3` and the digits :math:`0,1,\ldots,8`.
 Blank cells are marked by dots.

 .. math::